Reading: Understanding Text Structure

 Purpose: To inform readers about an event in the order it happened.

-KAMPOT – A widespread power outage affected much of Kampot town last night, June 11, 2025.
-The electricity first went out at approximately 8:00 PM during a heavy thunderstorm.
+KAMPOT – A widespread power outage affected much of Kampot town last night.
+The electricity first went out at approximately 8:00 PM.
 Shortly after, many businesses closed early.
-EDC crews began working on the issue around 9:30 PM.
 Finally, power was restored to most areas just after midnight.

-Analysis: For a news report about an event, chronological order4 is the most logical pattern.
-It allows the reader to easily follow the sequence of what happened from beginning to end, using time-based signal words.
+Analysis: For a news report, chronological order is the most logical pattern.
+It allows the reader to easily follow the sequence of events from beginning to end.

 Purpose: To persuade the reader by presenting a series of clear arguments.

 It is clear that Kampot should invest more in public parks for several important reasons.
-First and foremost, green spaces provide a free and healthy place for families to relax and play.
-In addition, a town with beautiful parks is more attractive to tourists, which benefits the local economy.
-Finally, planting more trees helps to improve air quality and reduce the urban heat effect.
+First and foremost, green spaces provide a healthy place for families to relax.
+In addition, beautiful parks are more attractive to tourists.
+Finally, planting more trees helps to improve air quality.

-Analysis: For an opinion piece, a listing5 pattern is very effective.
+Analysis: For an opinion piece, a listing pattern is very effective.
 It organizes each reason into a clear, separate point, making the author's argument strong and easy to follow.

-Purpose: To help a reader make an informed decision by showing the pros and cons.
+Purpose: To help a reader make an informed decision by showing both pros and cons.

 The new 'Trekker' backpack is good for long journeys, but it has some downsides.
 On the one hand, it is extremely durable and has many useful pockets.
-It can also hold a large volume.
 On the other hand, it is quite heavy even when empty, unlike some other modern backpacks.
-Furthermore, it is one of the more expensive models on the market.
+Furthermore, it is one of the more expensive models.

-Analysis: For a review, a compare and contrast6 structure (in this case, contrasting pros and cons) is ideal.
-It presents a balanced view, helping the reader to weigh the good points against the bad points before making a choice.
+Analysis: For a review, a compare and contrast structure is ideal.
+It presents a balanced view, helping the reader weigh the good points against the bad before making a choice.

 Read the author's goal and choose the most logical text organization pattern.

-1. An author wants to write an article explaining why their favorite restaurant in Kampot is the best.
+1. An author wants to write an article explaining why their favorite restaurant is the best.
 They plan to discuss the food, the service, and the atmosphere.
 Which pattern is best?

 - A. Chronological Order